Graduate Assistantships

 Students who do not have an SSN or proper immigration status may not work at New York Tech.

-Graduate assistantships are compensated via tuition credit only.
+Graduate Assistantships are compensated via tuition credit only.
 Students may earn a maximum of 4.75 credits per semester, not to exceed 310 working hours during that term.
 No stipends are paid.

 Students may be hired according to the following schedule: *